Sardinia and Rome 2010

 botanical nurseries and now grows in several places, including the Botanic

-Garden of Rome.
-However, there are still only around 30 grown-up
+Gardens of Rome and Gothenburg.
+However, there are still only around 30

 Monte Scalone is close to the valley of Madonna degli Angeli, in the